Astrophysics (Index)About

 (most prominent element, atomic number 1)

 Hydrogen (H) is the element with atomic number 1, symbol H. It is the most prominent element in the universe, 75% by mass, more than 90% by number of atoms.
 Its most common isotope has mass number 1; mass number 2 (called deuterium, 2H or D) is also stable and mass number 3 (tritium, 3H) is unstable and very rare.
 The symbol X is used to indicate a mass fraction of hydrogen, e.g., Xp for its primordial abundance, its mass fraction of the atoms/nuclei produced by Big Bang nucleosynthesis.
-(Over time, some hydrogen has fused into more massive elements, e.g., powering main sequence stars, but with only a small effect on its mass abundance in the universe.)
+(Over time, some hydrogen has fused into more massive elements, e.g., powering main sequence stars, but with only a small effect on its mass abundance over the whole universe.)

 The spectral lines of atomic hydrogen are often used in astronomical observation.
 They are classified by series (hydrogen line series), each consisting on photons generated by the relaxation of electrons from more excited energy state to a specific lower energy state, each such state associated with an electron shell, numbered as n=1, 2, 3, etc. Among the series: